vicente131313131/SentinelOS/README.md

 | `-serial stdio` | Redirect COM1 to the host terminal |
 | `-vga std` | 32-bit colour framebuffer compatible with SpringIntoView |

-For physical hardware the ISO is El-Torito/MBR hybrid; it can be flashed with standard imaging utilities (Balena Etcher, `dd`, Rufus). **Note:** Real-hardware support is experimental.

 ---

 ## 5. Command Reference